HenestrosaDev/ios-interview-questions/README.md

 	The difference between an escaping and non-escaping closure in Swift comes down to when and where the closure is executed in relation to the function it's passed into.

-	Here is a table that breaks down the core differences:
+	Here's a table that breaks down the core differences:

 	<table>
 		<tr>